fredericbarthelet/blog-theodo-article-demo/readme.md

 ## What is a demonstration ?

-A demonstration is a privileged time shared between the complete developping team and stakeholders.
+A demonstration is a privileged time shared between the scrum team and the stakeholders.
 It shall last no longer than 15 minutes.

 > I only believe what I can see.